mikerochip/unity-websocket/README.md

 ## Self-Signed Certificates

-If you must use self-signed certificates, then here is a way to make that work.
+If you must use self-signed certificates, then there is a way to make that work with this package by following roughly these steps.

-> ![WARNING]
+> [!WARNING]
 > **I highly recommend against self-signed certs.** These steps are easy to mess up and overly complicated.
 >
 > I highly recommend instead: